pingcap/tidb/CONTRIBUTING.md

 bin/tidb-server
 ```

-Then you can connect to TiDB with mysql client in another session.
+Then you can connect to TiDB with mysql client.

 ```sh
 mysql -h127.0.0.1 -P4000 -uroot test